Radiance-nt/HollowKnight-AI/readme.md

                                          If you have any idea about sending keyboard event in the background, please let me know)
 - Let the little knight stand in front of the statue of the boss in the godhome
 - Press `F1` to start trainning.
 (Also you can use `F1` to stop trainning)

-## Code structure
-- Most training configuration is in `train.py`
-- `Agent.py` gets output actions from our model
-- `DQN.py` is the learning algorithm
-- `Model.py` defines the model we use
-- `ReplayMemory.py` defines the experience pool for learning
-- `test.py` is useless, I use it to test basic functions and fix bugs

-- Files in `./Tool` are for other functions we may use
-- `Actions` defines actions for little knight and restart game script
-- `GetHp` help us get our hp, boss hp, soul and location(it may have some bugs, you can fix it by yourself)
-- `SendKey` is the API we use to send keyboard event to windows system.
-- `UserInput` is an useless file, which I used it to train my model manually.
-- `WindowsAPI` is used to get screenshot of the game, and `key_check()` is used to check which key is pressed.
-- `Helper` defines [Reward Jugment] fucntion, and other functions we may use

-## Changes

-- Add delay reward of an action

-- Make the mdoel output an action sequence

-- Use two models to output actions.
-One is for moving and the other is for attack/jump/skill

-- Apply RESNET

-- Add LSTM layers

-- Merge a part of action model and move model

-- Remvoe LSTM layers

-- No more Q value, reward is enough, Q value is too complex to learn.

-- Use kernel32 to read player Hp and hornet Hp.

-- Use different criteria to evaluate move and actions.

-- Do not use skill without souls

-- Use more precise scoring standards